 This post may contain affiliate links.
 For more information, read my disclosure policy.

 This easy apple pie is made with a crescent roll pie crust and is ready in about 40 minutes!
 Using refrigerated crescent rolls makes this the easiest pie ever.
 We love canned apple pie filling to make it super easy, but you can use homemade or change it up and use your favorite fruit filling.
-Don’t forget the simple icing for the finishing touch!
+Crescent Roll Apple Pie is easy and DELISH!

 Table of Contents

 We’re going semi-homemade today with this easy apple pie!
 If you need a last-minute dessert or just a quick dessert to satisfy a fruit pie craving, you will LOVE the pie crust hack I’m sharing today.

 If you’ve ever wondered, “can you use crescent rolls for apple pie?”
 I am happy to report that a Pillsbury apple pie is so good.
 It’s my favorite dough shortcut for all kinds of things when there’s just no time to make from-scratch dough.

 It’s not flaky like a pastry crust but soft and fluffy, so your pie almost tastes like a Danish – especially if you add the easy icing on top.
 In my book, that qualifies this apple pie as a breakfast treat or dinner dessert.
 It pulls double-duty.